Climate and Average Weather Year Round in Malibu California, United States

 The average hourly wind speed in Malibu experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 6.0 months, from November 3 to May 5, with average wind speeds of more than 7.6 miles per hour.
-The windiest day of the year is December 31, with an average hourly wind speed of 9.8 miles per hour.
+The windiest month of the year in Malibu is December, with an average hourly wind speed of 9.5 miles per hour.

 The calmer time of year lasts for 6.0 months, from May 5 to November 3.
-The calmest day of the year is August 14, with an average hourly wind speed of 5.3 miles per hour.
+The calmest month of the year in Malibu is August, with an average hourly wind speed of 5.4 miles per hour.

 The predominant average hourly wind direction in Malibu varies throughout the year.